 In the summer of 2016 Born Dancing created its first short-term internships for two High School students working on Costume Design for an independent film shot in New York.

 In February 2017 Born Dancing premiered Wasted Love, a modern dance multimedia (Not So) Fairytale set to music by singer/songwriter Misty Boyce at New York Live Arts Theater.
 Our elementary students (with and without disabilities) danced, while adolescents with intellectual disabilities and Down syndrome assisted with production backstage.
-Born Dancing hired an ASL Interpreter to interpret the lyrics of Misty’s songs and promoted this special performance among the Deaf community.
+Born Dancing hired an ASL Interpreter to interpret the lyrics of Misty’s songs and promoted this performance among the Deaf community.

 Also in 2017 we offered Dance Education programs at PS153 in the Bronx and PS98 in Manhattan for elementary school students with disabilities such as autism, fetal alcohol syndrome, intellectual disabilities and others as well as local students who are New Arrivals in the US.
 Our Dance Production Apprenticeship programs served teenagers with Down syndrome from Gigi's Playhouse.